- Route: Rockies

 About: Hi!
 I'm Madeline Schill, a junior biology major at UT Austin.
-Despite enjoying the sciences, I also spend my time dancing, singing, writing, and loving cats.
+Despite enjoying the sciences, I also spend my time singing, writing, and exploring Austin.
 My family is the most important thing in the world to me: I live by my Dad's life mottos ("Poor Preparation leads to Poor Performance (PPPP)," "Early bird gets the worm," "You've got to have the passionné," "Who's number one?"
 "Offer it up to Jesus," and his favorite, "Go Navy!
 Beat Army!").
 My parents share their 'passionné' for life every day with me, and have given me experiences I never dreamed possible.
 I went to high school in Shanghai, China, and graduated from Shanghai American School in 2015 alongside incredible classmates that shaped my outlook when I returned to Texas for university.
 I have a beautiful sister, Alexia, my best friend.
 I am ecstatic to spread hope, knowledge, and charity with my 2018 Teammates as I ride from Austin to Anchorage in Summer 2018.

 Why I Ride

 I was born in the middle of my oldest sister Calypso's battle with neuroblastoma.
 She was five years old, a child fighting for her life.
 My family supported her every day with their love and stayed strong as a family through faith.
 Calypso passed away at six years old, two weeks after I turned one.
 I was too young to even attend her funeral.